 These easy vegan jackfruit carnitas are slow cooked over 8 hours, then lightly broiled to make them crispy!
-Stuff them in your favorite corn tortilla and top with my favorite mango corn salsa or fajita veggies.
+Stuff them in your favorite corn tortilla and top with my favorite mango corn salsa or fajita veggies and Guacamole.
 They are my favorite vegan meat substitute to serve to non vegans and great for busy weeknights as they only take 15 minutes to prep.

 What Exactly is Jackfruit?